janfri/regtest/README.md

 ruby -I lib regtest/*.rb
 ```

-or using the Rake task of regtest and add
+or using the Rake task of regtest by adding

 ```ruby
 require 'regtest/task'
 ```

-to your `Rakefile` and you can run your samples with `rake regtest`.
+to your `Rakefile`.
+Then you can run your samples with `rake regtest`.

 ### Checking Results